majbthrd/SAMDx1-USB-DFU-Bootloader/README.md

 Bootloaders may be a dime a dozen, but existing USB bootloaders for the Atmel/Microchip SAMD11/SAMD21 all seem to be 4kBytes or 8kBytes in size.
 To spend 25% or 50% of the SAMD11's flash on the bootloader seems quite excessive.
 The SAMD21 may have more flash to spare than the SAMD11, but why be so wasteful with it?

-This USB bootloader is only 1kBytes and implements the industry-standard [DFU protocol](http://www.usb.org/developers/docs/devclass_docs/DFU_1.1.pdf) that is supported under multiple Operating Systems via existing tools such as [dfu-util](http://dfu-util.sourceforge.net/).
+This USB bootloader is only 1kBytes and implements the industry-standard [DFU protocol](http://www.usb.org/developers/docs/devclass_docs/DFU_1.1.pdf) that is supported under multiple Operating Systems via existing tools such as [dfu-util](http://dfu-util.sourceforge.net/) and [webdfu](https://github.com/devanlai/webdfu).

 It is a much more space efficient alternative to the 4kB Atmel/Microchip [AN_42366](http://www.microchip.com//wwwAppNotes/AppNotes.aspx?appnote=en591491) SAM-BA Bootloader or the positively gluttonous 8kB Arduino Zero bootloaders.

+## Features

+Despite the small size, it packs a punch.
+Unlike other bootloaders whose integrity check consists of merely sampling the first few bytes to see if they are not erased, this bootloader performs a proper CRC32 check of the application before letting it boot.
+It also supports the latest trend of detecting a double-tap of RESET to manually invoke the bootloader.

 ## Usage

-Downloading can be accomplished with any software that supports DFU, which includes the existing [dfu-util](http://dfu-util.sourceforge.net/) utilities.
+Downloading can be accomplished with any software that supports DFU, which includes [dfu-util](http://dfu-util.sourceforge.net/) and [webdfu](https://github.com/devanlai/webdfu).

 Using the provided dx1elf2dfu utility, one can create a .dfu file.
-The DFU software will accept that file; with [dfu-util](http://dfu-util.sourceforge.net/), downloading is like so:
+Your DFU software of choice will accept that file.

+With [dfu-util](http://dfu-util.sourceforge.net/), downloading is like so:

 ```
 dfu-util -D write.dfu
 ```

+With [webdfu](https://devanlai.github.io/webdfu/dfu-util/), select the Vendor ID as 0x1209 and click Connect.
+Verify the transfer size is 64, and choose the .dfu file.
+Click Download, and after the download, click Disconnect.

 ## Specifics